mcomella/a_monet_a_day/README.md

 # A Monet a Day
 A website to display a different painting by Claude Monet each day.

+The website is deployed using GitHub Pages from the `docs` directory.

 ## Running
-Host `site` from a static file server, eg:
+Host `docs` from a static file server, eg:
 ```sh
 npm run host
 ```